English brewery cask units

 Historically, the terms beer and ale referred to distinct brews.
-From the mid-15th century until 1803 in Britain, "ale" casks and "beer" casks differed in the number of gallons they contained.
+(Note: The term beer was reserved for beer brewed with hops, whilst ale referred to beer brewed without hops) From the mid-15th century until 1803 in Britain, "ale" casks and "beer" casks differed in the number of gallons they contained.

 Units

 Tun

 The beer tun is equal to double the size of a butt: it is therefore exactly 216 impgal or approximately 216 impgal.
-This unit is exactly 1/35 larger than the wine tun.
+(Note: This assumes the current definition of the imperial gallon as exactly 4.54609 litres) This unit is exactly 1/35 larger than the wine tun.

-Butt (Imperial)
+Butt (imperial)

 The butt of beer is equal to half a tun or two hogsheads, and is therefore exactly 108 impgal or approximately 108 impgal.
 This unit is exactly 1/35 larger than the wine pipe or butt.

 Puncheon

 The puncheon of beer is equal to 1/3 of a tun, 2/3 of a butt or 1 1/3 hogsheads, and is therefore exactly 72 impgal or approximately 72 impgal.
 This unit is exactly 1/35 larger than the wine puncheon.

 Hogshead

 The hogshead of beer and ale is equal to a quarter of a tun, half a butt, or three kilderkins.
 This unit is exactly 1/35 larger than the wine hogshead.